Dell-Networking/ansible-role-dellos-vxlan/README.md

 Example playbook
 ----------------

-This example uses the *dellos_vxlan* role to configure the VXLAN network, source ip address on VXLAN tunnel endpoint and virtual networks.
-It creates a *hosts* file with the switch details, a *host_vars* file with connection variables and the corresponding role variables.
+This example uses the *dellos_vxlan* role to configure the VxLAN network, source IP address on VxLAN tunnel endpoint and virtual networks.
+It creates a *hosts* file with the switch details, a *host_vars* file with connection variables, and the corresponding role variables.

 When *dellos_cfg_generate* is set to true, the variable generates the configuration commands as a .part file in *build_dir* path.
 By default, the variable is set to false.
 This example writes a simple playbook that only references the *dellos_vxlan* role.
 The sample host_vars given below is for dellos10.